orelrafa/Employee-Manager/README.md

 OOP course project :D

 It's a very basic employee managment system that I made as the final course project.
-It's meant to show off all of the principles of OOP programming using Windows Form Application in the .NET framework.
+It's meant to show off all of the principles of OOP programming using Windows Form Application in Visual Studio, using the .NET framework.

 How to use:
 -The Home section is where you can save or load existing data of employees.